shenlei149/Mathematics/Differential Equations/1804 Operator Rules.md

 Next, we can scale the linear operator $D^n$ by $a$ and it stays linear.
 That is,
 $$aD^{(n)}(c_1f+c_2g)=a\frac{d^n}{dt^n}(c_1f+c_2g)=c_1af^{(n)}+c_2ag^{(n)}=c_1aD^{(n)}f+c_2aD^{(n)}g$$

-(Notice that `a` does not actually have to be a constant, it can be a function of t (or of whatever independent variable we’re using). )
+(Notice that `a` does not actually have to be a constant, it can be a function of t (or of whatever independent variable we're using). )
 Finally we can combine these operators into a polynomial operator
 $$D^n+a_1D^{n-1}+...+a_{n-1}D^{n-1}+a_n$$
 which clearly still obeys the linearity rule. □